-To calculate the impacted habitat area for the Comal Springs riffle beetle, Comal Springs dryopid beetle, and Peck's Cave amphipod, areas of disturbance in 2022 (not including the HCP mitigation and restoration measures assessed separately) were assessed and area of impact quantified by overlapping area of disturbance and occupied habitat.
-The occupied habitat maps for each of the Comal invertebrates are described in SECTION 1 and displayed in Appendix A. In 2022, disturbances pertaining to HCP measures and drought to the Comal invertebrate species were the drying of surface area in the spring runs, western shoreline, and Spring Island area in late summer/fall.
+To calculate the impacted habitat area for the Comal Springs riffle beetle, Comal Springs dryopid beetle, and Peck's Cave amphipod, areas of disturbance in 2023 (not including the HCP mitigation and restoration measures assessed separately) were assessed and area of impact quantified by overlapping area of disturbance and occupied habitat.
+The occupied habitat maps for each of the Comal invertebrates are described in SECTION 1 and displayed in Appendix A. In 2023, disturbances pertaining to HCP measures and drought to the Comal invertebrate species were the drying of surface area in the spring runs, western shoreline, and Spring Island area in late summer/fall.

-With HCP measures in place, the 2022 drought resulted specifically in the drying of surface habitat in Spring Run 1, Spring Run 2, Spring Run 4, Spring Run 5, along the fringe of the western shoreline of Landa Lake, and within the Spring Island area.
+With HCP measures in place, the 2023 drought resulted specifically in the drying of surface habitat in Spring Run 1, Spring Run 2, Spring Run 4, Spring Run 5, along the fringe of the western shoreline of Landa Lake, and within the Spring Island area.
 This disturbance resulted in the amount of calculated impacted invertebrate habitat area displayed in Table 8.
 Please note that the overall area of exposed substrate in the system was greater than quantified in Table 8, as that value represents only the exposed surface substrate overlapping with occupied habitat for each covered species.
-This methodology was used to stay consistent with the occupied habitat approach used for each covered species.
+This approach was used to stay consistent with the occupied habitat approach used for each covered species.
+Additionally, any impacted area calculated in 2022 that was not consistently re-wetted during 2023 was subtracted from the 2023 total per USFWS guidance.
+This was done to avoid duplicative counting of incidental take for areas that were already impacted and counted, but not yet recovered from the previous year.